Should I seriously consider a federal student loan?

 If my financial aid does not cover all of what I owe or what I will need, what other options can I consider?

 Assuming your family doesn’t have any circumstances that are impacting their ability to help pay for college (if so, see “Extenuating Circumstances” below), then we would suggest you consider the following:

-Payment Plans exempt borrowers from the monthly finance charge of 1.5 percent and may result in smaller loans.
+Payment Plans exempt borrowers from the monthly finance charge of 1.5% and may result in smaller loans.
 If your parents feel they can make some level of monthly payment (even if it is not the entire amount due), they should consider enrolling in a payment plan.
 It is always better to pay as you go rather than borrowing funds, even if they are available.
-AU’s payment plan is administered through a company called Tuition Management Systems (TMS) and usually requires four or five payments per semester.
+AU’s payment plan is administered through a company called Nelnet and usually requires four or five payments per semester.
 We are notified when you enroll, and the amount you set up under a payment plan will be reflected on your monthly student bill.
-These plans are interest-free, but there is an annual enrollment fee.
-TMS will bill you monthly and forward your payment to Anderson University.
-Contact TMS directly at (800) 722-4867 (toll free) or online at www.afford.com/anderson.
+These plans are interest-free, but there is a semester enrollment fee.
+Nelnet will bill you monthly and forward your payment to Anderson University.
+Contact Nelnet directly at at (800) 609-8056 or online.

-A PLUS Loan is a federally sponsored loan that your parents receive.
+A PLUS Loan (Parent Loan for Undergraduate Students) is a federally sponsored loan that your parents receive.
 The amount of their eligibility for the PLUS Loan will show on your award letter.
 This is not the amount we are suggesting they borrow; it is the maximum amount they can borrow.
 Your parents can request a PLUS loan online.
 A couple of things to consider:

 - It is your parents’ loan, not yours.
 They are the ones legally responsible to repay the loan.

-- The current interest rate is set by the federal government and is currently a fixed rate of 6.84 percent.
+- The current interest rate is set by the federal government and is currently a fixed rate of 7 %.